Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Some genetic markers that scientists use in generating genetic maps are restriction fragment length polymorphisms (RFLP), variable number of tandem repeats (VNTRs), microsatellite polymorphisms, and the single nucleotide polymorphisms (SNPs).
 We can detect RFLPs (sometimes pronounced “rif-lips”) when the DNA of an individual is cut with a restriction endonuclease that recognizes specific sequences in the DNA to generate a series of DNA fragments, which we can then analyze using gel electrophoresis.
 Every individual’s DNA will give rise to a unique pattern of bands when cut with a particular set of restriction endonucleases.
 Scientists sometimes refer to this as an individual’s DNA “fingerprint.”
 Certain chromosome regions that are subject to polymorphism will lead to generating the unique banding pattern.
 VNTRs are repeated sets of nucleotides present in DNA’s non-coding regions.
 Non-coding, or “junk,” DNA has no known biological function; however, research shows that much of this DNA is actually transcribed.
 While its function is uncertain, it is certainly active, and it may be involved in regulating coding genes.
 The number of repeats may vary in a population’s individual organisms.
 Microsatellite polymorphisms are similar to VNTRs, but the repeat unit is very small.
 SNPs are variations in a single nucleotide.

-Because genetic maps rely completely on the natural process of recombination, natural increases or decreases in the recombination level given genome area affects mapping.
+Because genetic maps rely completely on the natural process of recombination, natural increases or decreases in the recombination level of a given genome area affects mapping.
 Some parts of the genome are recombination hotspots; whereas, others do not show a propensity for recombination.
 For this reason, it is important to look at mapping information developed by multiple methods.

 Physical Maps